 There is more information about applying under the Exceptional Medical or Social Needs rule

-We will not collect information for you, so you must indicate on your application that you are applying under this rule.
-Your evidence should then be submitted using the contact us form.
-Both the application and the evidence must be submitted by the deadline of 15 January 2019.
+We will not collect information for you.
+You must tell us on your application that you are applying under this rule and then submit your evidence using our contact us form.
+Both the application and the evidence must be submitted by the deadline of 15 January 2020.

 In order to agree an application under this rule, the Panel will need to see evidence to confirm the following three statements to be true –